 Among the 50 index constituents, 24 constituents rose, while 25 constituents declined and one constituent was suspended during the period from July to December 2013.
 All of the constituents posted positive return in the Telecommunication Services sector.
 All of the constituents in the Consumer Discretionary and Health Care sectors posted negative returns.
 One constituent posted positive return and one constituent posted negative return in the Consumer Staples sector.
 Two constituents posted positive returns and five constituents posted negative returns in the Energy sector.
-Eleven constituents posted positive returns, ten constituents posted negative returns and one constituents posted negative returns posted positive returns and two constituents posted negative returns in the Industrial sector.
+Eleven constituents posted positive returns, ten constituents posted negative returns and one constituent remain unchanged in the Financials sector.
 Five constituents posted positive returns and two constituents posted negative returns in the Industrial sector.
 Five constituents posted positive returns and four constituents posted negative returns in Materials sector.